doserjef/spOccupancy/README.md

 + `simIntOcc`: simulates single-species occupancy data from multiple data sources.
 Data can be optionally simulated with a spatial Gaussian process following an exponential correlation function.
 + All model objects from the core functions have a set of standard extractor functions including the following: `summary`, `print`, `fitted`.
 + Out of sample predictions are possible for all model objects using `predict`.
++ All `spOccupancy` model fitting functions have options for k-fold cross-validation with options for parallelization.